Born in the parish of St. Peter's, Oxford.

 Served 14 years 10 months.
 In Turkey and the Crimea, 2 years.

 Conduct: "good".
 Once tried by Court-martial.
-In possession of two G.C. badges.
+In possession of two Good Conduct badges.

-His infant son, "Edmund Hugh", who died 6th March 1862 was buried in Hulme churchyard in the same grave as 1071 John Pedrick.
+His infant son, "Edmund Hugh", died 6th March 1862, and was buried in Hulme churchyard in the same grave as 1071 John Pedrick.
 (See his record)

 1871 Census